Silverback-Stack/WebGrapher/docs/README.md

 This repository is intended as an **architectural reference implementation** that:

-- Illustrates how to build truly event-driven microservices
+- Illustrates how to build distributed event-driven microservices that scale
 - Shows how to enforce Clean Architecture boundaries in a realistic system
 - Demonstrates patterns such as adapter composition, factory setup, and dependency inversion